-You can order resin objects in six coloring options: cyan, magenta, yellow, black, white and grey.
+You can order resin objects in 3 coloring options: black, white and grey.
 The objects are printed directly in solid color depending on the options chosen at checkout.
 The pieces exit the printer monochromatic.
-These colors can be mixed to create custom colors, only on demand and for batch production.

 Furthermore, we remove the support structures for you during our post-processing steps, but the surfaces where the supports structures come in contact with the part will be visible but can be sanded and finished by a technician upon request.
 This means there are considerations you should keep in mind during the design of your part to facilitate not only the successful construction of your part, but also the removal of support structures and the finishing of your surfaces.

 There are multiple finishing options available through Sculpteo:

 - Raw: Supports are removed from the model.
 Support scars/bumps will still be visible.

 - Polished: Supports and support scars/bumps are removed.

 Prototyping Acrylate resin material is adapted to at-home post treatment.
 Thus, you can easily make your own finishes on your object: polishing, painting, varnishing, and more.